exonum/exonum-doc/src/architecture/transactions.md

     in this case means verifying that a transaction is digitally signed with a specific key, and authorization means that this key is associated with a sufficient amount of coins to make the transaction.

+## Transaction Templates

+All transactions in Exonum are *templated*.
+Every Exonum transaction is defined by its template and a set of parameters, rather than by an overt sequence of operations on the key-value storage.
+The sequence of operations can be unambiguously restored given a template identifier and template parameters.
+This design leads to a more safe and controlled environment for transactional processing.

+Transaction templates are defined in services and could be viewed as an analogue to stored procedures in database management systems, or to POST/PUT endpoints in web services.
+Similar to these cases, the goal of templating is to restrict eligible transaction patterns (e.g., to preserve certain invariants) and to separate implementation details from transaction invocation.

+!!! summary "Trivia"
+    From the computer science perspective, an arbitrary Exonum transaction can be defined as `Tx: S -> S`, where `S` denotes the key-value storage type.
+    Templating corresponds to eliciting parameterized families of transactions `TTx(i: I): P(i) -> S -> S`, where `I` is the set of defined transaction families and `P(i)` is the parameter space for the `i`th family.
+Correspondingly, any transaction in Exonum is [a partially applied function][wiki:currying] with the transaction family and parameters fixed.

 ## Serialization